 Naturopathic medicine is an individualized and comprehensive approach to improving health and treating illness, integrating modern scientific knowledge with traditional healing wisdom.
 Utilizing natural treatments, naturopathic doctors (NDs) support and stimulate the body’s ability to heal itself.
 The primary goal of Naturopathic medicine is to address the cause of disease, rather than treat or suppress symptoms.
 The patient is seen as a whole person, and the ND takes the physical, mental and emotional dimensions into account when diagnosing and developing a treatment plan.

 The training of a Naturopathic Doctor consists of more than 4,500 hours of classroom training and supervised clinical experience.
-Instruction includes four years in areas of general medical sciences, diagnosis, naturopathic principles and therapeutics.
+Instruction includes four years in areas of general health sciences, naturopathic diagnosis, naturopathic principles and therapeutics.

 Principles of Naturopathic Medicine